-Figure 12: Late May 2016 SST anomalies across the Atlantic.
+Figure 13: May 2017 SST anomalies across the Atlantic.

-Figure 13: Correlation between Atlantic basin ACE and May North Atlantic SSTs over the period from 1982-2015.
-Note that the strongest correlations are in the far North Atlantic and subtropical eastern Atlantic.
+Figure 14: Correlation between Atlantic basin ACE and May North Atlantic SSTs over the period from 1982-2016.
+Note that the strongest correlations are in the far North Atlantic, the subtropical eastern Atlantic and eastern tropical Atlantic.